Borscht Recipe

 Borscht, like any soup, has a variety of accompaniments, but Ukrainian cuisine has its own unique traditions.

-Garlic is another natural fit for this dish and can be used both in its fresh, herb-like form as well as individual cloves.
-Commonly, Borscht is served with bread or garlic doughnuts, but croutons or toast are also a great alternative.
+• Garlic: Garlic is another natural fit for this dish and can be used both in its fresh, herb-like form as well as in individual cloves.

 • Beef Broth: Beef broth can bring a more robust, deeper flavor to the borscht.
 It’s perfect if you’re using beef as the meat in your soup.
 The beefy flavor pairs wonderfully with the sweet, earthy taste of the beets.

-• Vegetable Broth: For people who want to keep things vegetarian or simply want to highlight the flavors of the vegetables in your borscht, consider using a vegetable broth.
+• Vegetable Broth: For people who want to keep things vegetarian or simply want to highlight the flavors of the vegetables in the soup, consider using a vegetable broth.
 It can add complexity to the dish without overpowering the other ingredients.

 Storing Ukrainian Borscht